Dr Tom O'Shea

 Computer Science

-My research advances environmental intelligence through the development of integrative, scalable modelling approaches that connect physical processes, social dynamics, and infrastructural systems.
-I specialise in building reliable analytical pipelines that draw together hydrodynamics, computational sociology, spatial analysis, and narrative‑based methods to generate whole‑system insight into risk, resilience, and urban change.
+My research focuses on advancing environmental intelligence through integrative, scalable modelling approaches that connect physical processes, social dynamics and infrastructural systems.
+I develop analytical pipelines that combine hydrodynamics, computational sociology, spatial analysis, AI/ML and narrative‑based methods to generate whole‑system insight into risk, resilience and urban change.

-My early work at Aberystwyth and UCL reconstructed 2000 years of flood exposure across British cities using geo‑statistical techniques, establishing a long‑term perspective on hazard evolution.
-This foundation expanded during my Ph.D. at the University of Bristol, where - supported by the UBS & EWS Exceptional Contribution Award and a European Space Agency doctoral research grant - I developed a novel analytical framework combining agent‑based modelling with the LISFLOOD‑FP hydrodynamic model.
-This research produced hybrid geographical narratives rooted in economics, sociology, philosophy, and ecology, and aligned with the Sendai Framework and UN SDGs.
+My early work at Aberystwyth and UCL reconstructed two millennia of flood exposure across British cities, establishing a long‑term perspective on hazard evolution.
+During my PhD at the University of Bristol - supported by the UBS & EWS Exceptional Contribution Award and a European Space Agency research grant - I created a novel framework integrating agent‑based modelling with the LISFLOOD‑FP hydrodynamic model, producing hybrid geographical narratives aligned with the Sendai Framework and UN SDGs.

-Following my doctorate, I contributed to a series of interdisciplinary and internationally funded projects, including flood modelling in Kenya’s Nzoia basin (HyPAc, NERC SHEAR), climate‑resilience co‑production in Lusaka (FRACTAL‑PLUS), and humanitarian hazard intelligence for the FCDO and Red Cross networks.
+Following my doctorate, I contributed to major interdisciplinary programmes including HyPAc (NERC SHEAR) in Kenya’s Nzoia basin, FRACTAL‑PLUS in Lusaka (co‑producing climate‑resilience strategies with the Red Cross Red Crescent Climate Centre), and humanitarian hazard intelligence for the FCDO.
 I later supported the UKRI GCRF Tomorrow’s Cities programme, developing pro‑poor modelling metrics and rapid social‑data assimilation techniques for complex hazard environments.
-My work with the Lincoln Centre for Water & Planetary Health further advanced long‑term climate adaptation pathways for vulnerable coastal communities, culminating in new insights into the evolving form of UK floodplains.
+Work with the Lincoln Centre for Water & Planetary Health advanced long‑term climate‑adaptation pathways for vulnerable UK coastal communities.

-I am also developing a forthcoming book, Socio‑Environmental Complexity: System‑Led Remedies to Balance Our Conflicting Requirements of a Changing Planet (Ethics International Press, 2027), which synthesises these themes and argues for system‑led approaches to navigating planetary change.
+I am currently authoring Socio‑Environmental Complexity: System‑Led Remedies to Balance Our Conflicting Requirements of a Changing Planet (Ethics International Press, 2027), which synthesises these themes and argues for system‑led approaches to navigating planetary change.
+This monograph will be complemented by a forthcoming series of papers exploring the philosophical dimensions of AI, interpretation and technical individuation.

 Qualifications: